For adults with previously treated classical Hodgkin lymphoma including an autologous stem cell transplant

 Tell your healthcare team if you are pregnant or plan to become pregnant.
 OPDIVO can harm your unborn baby.
 Females who are able to become pregnant should use an effective method of birth control during and for at least

 Talk to your healthcare team about birth control methods that you can use during this time.
 Tell your healthcare team right away if you become pregnant during treatment.

 Tell your healthcare team if you are breastfeeding or plan to breastfeed.
 It is not known if OPDIVO passes into your breast milk.
 Do not breastfeed during treatment.

 Talk to your healthcare team about all of your health problems or concerns, including if you:

 - have immune system

-problems such as Crohn’s disease, ulcerative colitis, or lupus
+problems such as Crohn’s disease, ulcerative colitis,

 - have had an organ transplant

 - have lung or breathing problems